bengreenier/webrtc/README.md

 __Both debug and release artifacts are produced__, and I've also packed up the various WebRTC tools and tests in seperate zips.

 ## Getting Started

+Our releases are named after the WebRTC branch that we built; To determine the latest (stable, beta, etc) WebRTC branch, see [this Chromium dashboard](https://chromiumdash.appspot.com/branches).

 ### Windows